 Disposition of the Bonds.
 A United States Bondholder generally will recognize gain or loss on the taxable disposition of a bond equal to the difference between the amount realized on the taxable disposition (other than amounts representing accrued and unpaid interest not previously included in income, which will be taxed as such) and the tax basis of the bond.
 The amount realized is the sum of cash plus the fair market value of any property received upon the taxable disposition of a bond.
 A United States Bondholder's tax basis in a bond generally will be the purchase price of the bond, decreased (but not below zero) by any early principal payments.
 Gain or loss recognized on the taxable disposition of a bond generally will be capital gain or loss, and will be long-term capital gain or loss if the bond was held for more than one year.
-Limitations apply to the ability of United States Bondholder on the taxable disposition of a bond generally will constitute income from, or loss allocable to, sources within the United States for United States federal income tax purposes.
+Limitations apply to the ability of United States Bondholders to offset capital losses against ordinary income.
+Any gain or loss recognized by a United States Bondholder on the taxable disposition of a bond generally will constitute income from, or loss allocable to, sources within the United States for United States federal income tax purposes.